- Language: en

 - If the issue is difficult to show off using a still image, consider capturing a brief screencast.
 If your software permits it, capture only the relevant area of the screen.

-- If you’re offering a patch which changes the look or behavior of Django’s UI, you must attach before and after screenshots/screencasts.
-Tickets lacking these are difficult for triagers and core developers to assess quickly.
+- If you’re offering a patch that changes the look or behavior of Django’s UI, you must attach before and after screenshots/screencasts.
+Tickets lacking these are difficult for triagers to assess quickly.

 - Screenshots don’t absolve you of other good reporting practices.
 Make sure to include URLs, code snippets, and step-by-step instructions on how to reproduce the behavior visible in the screenshots.

 - Make sure to set the UI/UX flag on the ticket so interested parties can find your ticket.